-9.1 The State party should provide reparation that includes adequate compensation for material and moral damages and measures of rehabilitation, commensurate with the gravity of the violation of her rights and the condition of her health, in order to ensure that she enjoys the best possible quality of life.
+- 12, together with article 1 of the Convention.
+The Committee therefore makes the following recommendations to the State party: - (a) Concerning L. C.: provide reparation that include adequate compensation for material and moral damages and measures of rehabilitation, commensurate with the gravity of the violation of her rights and the condition of her health, in order to ensure that she enjoys the best possible quality of life;

-General

-9.2 The State party should:
+(b) General:

-(a) Review its laws with a view to establish a mechanism for effective access to therapeutic abortion under conditions that protect women's physical and mental health and prevent further occurrences in the future of violations similar to the ones in the present case;

-(b) Take measures to ensure that the relevant provisions of the Convention and the Committee's general recommendation No. 24 with regard to reproductive rights are known and observed in all health-care facilities.
+- (i) Review its laws with a view to establish a mechanism for effective access to therapeutic abortion under conditions that protect women's physical and mental health and prevent further occurrences in the future of violations similar to the ones in the present case; - (ii) Take measures to ensure that the relevant provisions of the Convention and the Committee's general recommendation No. 24 with regard to reproductive rights are known and observed in all health-care facilities.
 Such measures should include education and training programmes to encourage health providers to change their attitudes and behaviour in relation to adolescent women seeking reproductive health services and respond to specific health needs related to sexual violence.
-They should also include guidelines or protocols to ensure health services are available and accessible in public facilities;

-(c) Review its legislation with a view to decriminalizing abortion when the pregnancy results from rape or sexual abuse.

-9.3 The Committee reiterates the recommendation it made to the State party during the consideration of its sixth periodic report (CEDAW/C/PER/CO/6, para.
-25), urging it to review its restrictive interpretation of therapeutic abortion in line with the Committee's general recommendation No. 24 and the Beijing Declaration and Platform for Action.

-10. In accordance with article 7, paragraph 4, of the Optional Protocol, the State party shall give due consideration to the views of the Committee, together with its recommendations, and shall submit to the Committee, within six months, a written response, including information on any action taken in the light of the Views and recommendations of the Committee.
-The State party shall also publish the Views and recommendations of the Committee, maintaining the anonymity of the author and the victim, and circulate them widely in order to reach all the relevant sectors of the population.
+They should also include guidelines or protocols to ensure health services are available and accessible in public facilities. - (iii) The State party should also review its legislation with a view to decriminalizing abortion when the pregnancy results from rape or sexual abuse; - (iv) The Committee reiterates the recommendation it made to the State party during the consideration of its sixth periodic report (CEDAW/C/PER/CO/6, para.
+25), urging it to review its restrictive interpretation of therapeutic abortion in line with the Committee's general recommendation No. 24 and the Beijing Declaration and Platform for Action. - In accordance with article 7, paragraph 4, of the Optional Protocol, the State party shall give due consideration to the views of the Committee, together with its recommendations, and shall submit to the Committee, within six months, a written response, including information on any action taken in the light of the views and recommendations of the Committee.
+The State party shall also publish the views and recommendations of the Committee, keeping the anonymity of the author and the victim, and circulate them widely in order to reach all the relevant sectors of the population.